Question: "Who are the 'least of these' in the Bible?"

 “For I was hungry and you gave me no food, I was thirsty and you gave me no drink, I was a stranger and you did not welcome me, naked and you did not clothe me, sick and in prison and you did not visit me.’
 Then they also will answer, saying, ‘Lord, when did we see you hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to you?’
 Then he will answer them, saying, ‘Truly, I say to you, as you did not do it to one of the least of these, you did not do it to me.’”

 Jesus connected service to the needy with eternal rewards and punishments.
-Though salvation is by faith alone apart from good deeds (Ephesians 2:8-9), the redeemed will be “eager to do what is good” (Titus 2:14), including extending charity to those in difficult situations.
+Though salvation is by faith alone apart from good deeds (Ephesians 2:8–9), the redeemed will be “eager to do what is good” (Titus 2:14), including extending charity to fellow believers in difficult situations.
 Those whose lives are marked by apathy toward the needy show they have not been transformed by the grace of Jesus Christ.